AnaaVS-hub/Data-Science-Nanodegree/README.md

 ## Project Motivation<a name="motivation"></a>

-This project called **"Write a Data Science Blog"** is the 1st project assigned as part of the Udacity Data Science Nanodegree program.
+This project called **"Writing a Data Science Blog Post"** is the 1st project assigned as part of the Udacity Data Science Nanodegree program.

 For the Boston Airbnb dataset, I was majorly interested in finding out: